NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation/custom_metric_estimation.rst

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Creating and Estimating a Custom Metric - Binary Classification.ipynb
-    :cells: 1 3 4 5 7 8 9
+    :cells: 1 3 4 5 7 8 9 10

 Walkthrough
 --------------

-While NannyML offers out-of-the-box support for th estimation of a number of metrics (see which in our :ref:`binary-performance-estimation` page), it is also possible to create custom metrics.
-In this tutorial we will be creating a **balanced accuracy** metric.
+While NannyML offers out-of-the-box support for the estimation of a number of metrics (see which in our :ref:`binary-performance-estimation` page), it is also possible to create custom metrics.
+In this tutorial we will be creating a **balanced accuracy** metric, using the :term:`confusion matrix<Confusion Matrix>` as a building block.

 For simplicity this guide is based on a synthetic dataset included in the library, where the monitored model predicts whether a customer will repay a loan to buy a car.